cponcej/awesome-tech/docs/devops-itil.md

 - [opensource.com - The best ideas win: Community reflections on The Open Organization 🌟](https://opensource.com/open-organization/15/12/introducing-open-organization-field-guide) free e-book
 - [accenture.com: DevOps Leadership Culture—Staying Cool When it is Getting Tough](https://www.accenture.com/us-en/blogs/blogs-devops-leadership-culture-staying-cool-when-getting-tough)
 - [middlewareblog.redhat.com: Intro to DevOps 🌟](http://middlewareblog.redhat.com/2016/05/25/intro-to-devops/)
+- [Chef: Now we know DevOps, how to understand DevOps metrics 🌟🌟🌟](http://www.computerweekly.com/blog/Open-Source-Insider/Chef-Now-we-know-DevOps-how-to-understand-DevOps-metrics) Operational metrics such as Time to Delivery, and Quality of Release are starting to be more widely understood and discussed beyond hardcore DevOps audiences.
+However, even in DevOps circles and broader IT and company leadership, there’s a lot more fuzziness when it comes to having well defined business goals and working towards them.
+This is getting better, there’s been a marked improvement over the past three years in particular.
+I’d say about 45 per cent of the clients we speak to don’t have a direct measurement for business success in mind, when we begin speaking to them.
+So there’s still a lot of opportunity for progress.

 <div class="container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_I94-tJlovg?rel=0" frameborder="0" allowfullscreen class="video"></iframe>